lucaspmarra/universal-id-validator/README.md

 # universal-id-validator

+This package is a fork of [id-doc-validator](https://github.com/necesito-un-trastero/id-doc-validator), removing the optional chain to provide greater compatibility.

 A validator for different types of personal, entity and VAT IDs for multiple countries.

 ## 🚀 Quick Start Guide